 There are situations where more than one party may be potentially responsible for a car crash and resulting passenger injuries.
 There are also situations where the injured passenger may have been partially responsible for example if they failed to use the appropriate seat belt/restraints which led to more serious injuries.
 In this situation the courts will use “contributory negligence” to reduce any compensation paid by other negligent parties.

-While the type and severity of injury received by passengers in a car accident like whiplash can vary enormously, there are a number of more common injuries.
+The type and severity of injury received by passengers in a car accident, such as whiplash, can vary enormously, and therefore so can compensation.
 In relation to personal injury compensation payout amounts, general damages are awarded as a reflection of pain and suffering and life changing injuries received by the claimant.
 Special damages involve financial redress for lost income and expenses associated with the injuries received.